DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 ![Figure 3]({{ site.baseurl }}/assets/img/FertilizerYieldScatter.png)

+## Model Fitting

-Rather than explicitly modeling the relationship between the variables as a non-linear curve with an asymptote, we opted to transform the explanatory variable, fertilizer, in order to linearize the relationship.
-Of all such transformations, a logistic transformation (sometimes called a sigmoid transformation) seemed most appropriate in light of the patterns observed in the scatterplot.
+Rather than explicitly modeling the relationship between the variables as a non-linear curve with an asymptote, we opted to transform the fertilizer variable in order to linearize the relationship, after which we fit a linear model.
+Of all such transformations, a logistic transformation (sometimes called a sigmoid transformation) seemed the most appropriate in light of the patterns observed in the scatter plot.

 ## Logistic Transformation of Fertilizer Variable

+The logistic transformation is of the form

+$$
+f(x) = \frac{a}{1+\exp{-bx + c}} + d
+$$

+The parameters $a$, $d$, being linear transformations, have no effect upon efficacy of the linearization and were consequently set to $a = 200$ and $d = -100$ so that the transformed variable could be interpreted as percent fertilizer saturation.
+The parameter $c$ was set to $0$ with the same purpose in mind.

+The parameter $b$, however, must be chosen carefully.
+To achieve linearity, the criterion by which we selected the optimal setting of $b$ was the Pearson correlation coefficient of the yield variable and the transformed fertilizer variables, which in this case is equal to the square root of the $R^2$ of an OLS model fit to the two variables.

-## Grid Search for Logistic Parameter
+## Grid Search and Final Model
+Because we only had a single variable to optimize, we exhaustively explored the parameter space with a grid search

 ## Clustering Analysis

 ## Reverse Causality

 ## Sources

+## Code

 ## Footnotes